mjendruk/qttokenedit/README.md

-## Known Issues
+## Known Issues / Todos

-- Only move operations are supported for drag and drop.
+- [ ] Only move operations are supported for drag and drop.
-- The widget does not rescale when moving between windows with difference DPI scaling
+- [ ] The widget does not rescale when moving between windows with difference DPI scaling
+- [ ] Add unit test for the testable parts of the widget